chtoucas/Narvalo.NET/docs/Issues.md

   * Handle more than one test project (`Narvalo.Reliability.Facts`).
   * Simply move to a MSBuild target.
 - Solution-level packages are no longer supported
+  * Currently, we can use `make.ps1 restore`: add an update task.
   * [GitHub Issue](https://github.com/NuGet/Home/issues/522)
   * [Bring back solution level packages](https://github.com/NuGet/Home/issues/1521)